 Sue: Bloody hell, how grim was that?
-I’m surprised that the Australians left that in.
-I bet there aren’t that many episodes of Doctor Who that end with someone committing suicide.top
+I’m surprised the Australians left that in.
+I bet there aren’t many episodes of Doctor Who that end with somebody committing suicide.

 Sue: Do you think Victoria or Jamie prefers to be the one on top?

 But Victoria can’t sleep.
-She’s far too busy moaning.
+She’s much too busy moaning.

-Sue: I can almost see her point – being molested by monsters every single day would get on your nerves after a while.
-But at the same time, I don’t think I can be arsed with someone complaining about having all of time and space to explore.
-It also suggests that the Doctor never really gets a day off, which just go to prove that he didn’t have enough free time to make his sonic screwdriver.
+Sue: I can almost see her point – being molested by monsters every day of the week would get on your nerves after a while.
+But I don’t think I can be arsed with someone complaining about having all of time and space to explore.
+It also suggests the Doctor never really gets a day off, which proves he didn’t have any free time in which to make his sonic screwdriver.
 So there!

 Me: At least this story is making an effort to signal Victoria’s departure in advance.
-We usually only get a few seconds notice when someone decides to leave.
+We usually only get a few seconds notice when one of them decides to leave.
 I like it.

-Sue: You have to find the middle-ground.
-Banging on and on about it is almost as bad as never mentioning it at all.
+Sue: Banging on about it is almost as bad as not mentioning it at all.

-Thanks to the Australian censors, we are suddenly treated to a scene that features the weed creature in all its moving glory, as John Abineri meets a very nasty fate.
+Thanks to the Australian censors, we are treated to a scene, which features the weed creature in all its moving glory.

 Sue: That looked pretty good.
 I think.
 It’s still just foam, though.
 It’s hard to be frightened by foam, no matter how hard you try.

-Sue: They’ll need some Mr. Muscle to shift that.top
+Sue: They’ll need some Mr Muscle to shift that.

-Sue: I do like Mrs. Jones.
+Sue: I like Mrs Jones.
 She doesn’t take any shit from anyone.
-She’d be an interesting companion, assuming that she replaces Victoria.
+She’d be an interesting companion, assuming she replaces Victoria.
 She’d give the Doctor a really hard time.
-Actually, on seconds thoughts, that would be a terrible idea.
+Actually, on second thoughts, that would be a terrible idea.

 As if to underline this point, Victoria is still complaining.

 Sue: Here she goes again!
 Moan, moan, moan.
-It should be like Big Brother: if you say you want to leave – even once – they should kick you out.
-Bang.
-You’re gone.
-Give her place to someone who might actually appreciate it.
-Oh look, that guard is played by the lead singer of Showaddywaddy!
+The TARDIS should be like Big Brother.
+If you say you want to leave – even the once – they should kick you out.
+Bang, you’re gone.
+Give her place to someone who might appreciate it.
+Oh look, that guard is played by the lead singer of Showaddywaddy.

-The Doctor comes to the conclusion that someone in the refinery is working with the weed.
+Someone in the refinery is in cahoots with the weed.